Multipartite correlation measures and framework for multipartite quantum resources theory: Symmetric MQCs as multipartite quantum resources

 By Propositions 3.2-3.4, $p^{(n)}$ satisfies conditions (MQCM1)-(MQCM5) with hierarchy relation $\preccurlyeq$, making it a true measure of non-MPPT.
 Consequently, the non-MPPT is a completely symmetric multipartite quantum resource.

-{\bf Example 3.5.} With respect to the product basis, the coherence of a multipartite system can be regarded as a completely symmetric MQC, and it is a completely symmetric multipartite quantum resource.
+{\bf Example 3.5.} With respect to any given product basis, the coherence of a multipartite system can be regarded as a completely symmetric MQC, and it is a completely symmetric multipartite quantum resource.

 We consider an $n$-partite system $H_{1}\otimes H_{2}\otimes\cdots\otimes H_{n}$, where for any $s=1,2,\cdots,n$, $H_{s}$ takes a set of basis $\{|i_{s}\rangle\}$.
 If $\rho$ can be represented as $\rho=\mathop\sum\limits_{i_{1},i_{2},\cdot\cdot\cdot, i_{n}}p_{i_{1}i_{2}\cdot\cdot\cdot i_{n}}|i_{1}i_{2}\cdot\cdot\cdot i_{n}\rangle\langle i_{1}i_{2}\cdot\cdot\cdot i_{n}|$, we refer to $\rho$ as an incoherent state.
 For multipartite coherence, the free states are all incoherent states.
 The free operations are all local incoherent channels, corresponding to quantum operations of the form $\Phi(\rho)=\mathop\sum\limits_{j_{1},\cdot\cdot\cdot, j_{n}}(K_{j_{1}}\otimes K_{j_{2}}\otimes\cdot\cdot\cdot\otimes K_{j_{n}})\rho (K_{j_{1}}^{\dag}\otimes K_{j_{2}}^{\dag}\otimes\cdot\cdot\cdot\otimes K_{j_{n}}^{\dag})$, where $K_{j_{i}}$ is the Kraus operator corresponding to the incoherent quantum channel for any $i=1,2,\cdots,n$, with specific forms as described in \cite{AGB}.
 So, as a multipartite quantum resource, the multipartite coherence should have a true measure satisfying the conditions (MQCM1)-(MQCM5).
 Intuitively, the hierarchy relation between sub-repartitions should be $\preccurlyeq$.